JoanneLR/JoanneLR/README.md

 - 👋 Hi - I’m Joanne Chen.
 I joined LiveRamp as a product operations analyst.
 - 👀 I love data, programming, graph, and technology in general.
-- 🌱 I’m currently learning and understanding our products and processes in a high level.
+- 🌱 I’m currently learning and understanding our products and processes.
 - 📫 You can reach me at joanne.chen@liveramp.com or Slack, happy to connect!

 <!---